Training & Professional Development - Frequently Asked Questions (FAQs)

 May I get a certificate of attendance?

 Certificates are designed to include the information needed to meet most licensing requirements.
 We do not offer certificates for recorded webinars.
 Keys to Caregiving includes a certificate that may be printed by the participant upon completion.
-For in person training, a certificate will be e-mailed after training.
+For in-person training, a certificate will be e-mailed after training.

-Minnesota Department of Health reserves the right to cancel or reschedule a course due to low enrollment, weather or unforeseen circumstances.
+Minnesota Department of Health reserves the right to cancel or reschedule a training due to low enrollment, weather or unforeseen circumstances.
 MDH is not responsible for travel arrangements, travel fees or any expenses incurred as a result of such cancellation.
 If MDH cancels a class, registrants will be notified at the e-mail addresses provided by the registrant on their registration.